grafana/croconf/README.md

 1. Write a PoC with some tests and mock real-life usage examples
 2. Iterate and expand on :arrow_up:
 3. Support all types (incl. custom types) and multiple sources
+4. Figure out an appropriate Go module structure
-4. Polish, set up GitHub Actions CI, etc.
+5. Polish, set up GitHub Actions CI, etc.
 5. Profit